Heat flux sensor: Applications in aerospace and explosive research

 Special heat flux solutions are used in highly transient temperatures changes.
 These gauges called Thermocouple MCT, allow the measurement of highly transient surface temperatures.
+Fast-response direct heat-flux sensors are Atomic Layer Thermopiles with a temporal resolution in the microsecond range.
 For example, they are typical for testing wind tunnel models in impulse facilities, the change of the cylinder wall temperature during one cycle of a combustion engine, all types of industrial applications, and research-oriented work where the registration of highly transient temperatures is of importance.
 The response time of the gauges has been proven to be in the range of a few microseconds.

 The output of all gauges represents the time-dependent temperature of its measuring part which in this case may significantly deviate from the temperature of the gauge-surrounding heating or cooling environment.
 For example, in a piston engine a flush wall-mounted temperature gauge registers with its typical response time the variation of the cylinder wall temperature and not the variation of the average gas temperature within the cylinder.
 The measured time-dependent surface temperature of the gauge and its known thermal properties allow to recalculate the time-dependent heat flux from the heating environment onto the gauge which caused the temperature change of the gauge.
 This is accomplished by the theory of heat conduction into a semi-infinite body.
 The design of the gauges is such that during a typical time period of about 10 ms, the requirements of a body of semi-infinite thickness are fulfilled.
 The direction of the deduced heat flux is perpendicular to the measuring surface of the gauge.